alvsanand/apify-your-infra-with-crossplane/README.md

-# Another Crossplane Workshop
+# APIfy your infra with Crossplane

-This is the learning material for **Another Crossplane Workshop**.
+This is the learning material for **APIfy your infra with Crossplane** meetup.

-In order to begin with go to this [link](https://alvsanand.github.io/distributed-tracing-workshop/).
+In order to begin with go to this [link](https://alvsanand.github.io/apify-your-infra-with-crossplane//).

 ## Mkdocs website